🛠 Create Your Own - Contract Renewal Review Workflow

 Create Workflow Groups

 Workflow groups are custom groups of users used across workflow configuration, ideal for when ownership doesn’t align with a team but you want to avoid assigning users individually.
-For example, a contract renewal workflow may require the following groups:
+For example, a contract renewal workflow may require groups such as:

 Amend Email Notifications